 • Failing to share statistical tests or sample sizes

-• Making the feasibility of second and third objectives depend entirely on a single result from the first objective
+• Making the feasibility of the second and third objectives depend entirely on a single result from the first objective

 • Falling short of the maximum allotted space and yet not covering seemingly important details